 MSC Server assisted mid-call feature is specified in [4,8,12] in 3GPP Release 10.
-It adds to SRVCC the support to transfer:
+It prevents dropping of already established calls and loss of call state by adding to SRVCC the support to transfer:

 - Single held call

-- One active and one held call
+- · One active and one held call

 - Conference call state including participants.
 Conference call can be the active or the held call.

 SRVCC for calls in alerting state is specified in [4,8,12] in 3GPP Release 10 and SRVCC for calls in pre-alerting state is specified in [4,8,12] in 3GPP Release 12.
-It adds to SRVCC the support to transfer:
+It prevents dropping of calls in alerting and pre-alerting state by adding to SRVCC the support to transfer: